trinobindu/Book-My-Stay-App/README.md

 ## 📌 Note

-This project is focused on **logic, design, and data structure implementation**, not on UI complexity.
+This project focuses on **core logic, system design, and data structure usage** rather than user interface complexity.
 It is intended for **learning and academic purposes**.

 ---